lalayh/3DSPGNet/README.md

 ### Pre-generated data

 Data generation is very costly, so we upload the generated data .
 However, the occupancy data of [GIGA](https://github.com/UT-Austin-RPL/GIGA) exceeds 100 GB; therefore, we only uploaded the processed dataset.
 The new dataset alone is still sufficient to train our model and [VGN](https://github.com/ethz-asl/vgn).
+After downloading, extract it to the data folder under the repo's root.

 | Raw data | Processed data |
 | ----------- | ----------- |